 A side story

-The concept of tapas came funny to me when I first moved to Europe because when it comes to portion size, I liked them big as you go.
+The concept of tapas or small plates came funny to me when I first moved to Europe because when it comes to portion size, I liked them big as you go.
 Growing up, dining was all about sharing things family-style.
 You know – big portions of five (or more) viands that you share around the table, a huge tray of carbs and salad fit to serve a village.
-“Tapas” to me felt more like bar chow, than a proper meal.
+Small plates to me felt more like bar chow, than a proper meal.
 Until one time, my friend A and I went to a Spanish restaurant and gorged on 10 plates of food (3 of them were deep fried creamy mushrooms).
-Since then, I have fallen in love with tapas.
+Since then, I have fallen in love with the concept of small plates.

 Back to Eneko